blab/mpox-dynamics/README.md

 2. To prep the data format for further analysis, run `./scripts/data_prep_region.sh`.
 If masking of invariant sites is needed for running DTA, run `scripts/masking.ipynb`.

 3. [`dta`](dta/) and [`mascot_glm`](mascot_glm/) contains the necessary data to build your own XMLs via Beauti.
-Epidemiological and mobility data needed for setting up MASCOT-GLM analyses can be found in [`epi_and_mobility_data`](epi_and_mobility_data/).For ease, the specific alignments used for each model can be found in the folder labeled `alginments/`.
+For ease, the specific alignments used for each model can be found in the folder labeled `alginments/`.
 The XMLs and results used in this project can be found in the folder labeled `xmls` and `results` under each analysis directory.
 For storage size efficiency, every xml, log, and trees file has been compressed.
 To uncompress, use the following format:

 `xz --decompress --keep 1000_dta_prev_subsampling_region.xml.xz`